 - “My body is healthy; my mind is brilliant; my soul is tranquil.”
 (Try telling that to someone who’s got COVID, is hacking up a lung, and can barely breathe)

 - “My ability to conquer my challenges is limitless; my potential to succeed is infinite.”
 (I’m sorry, but this just isn’t true for anyone.
 We all have limits; that’s part of being human.)

 - “Everything that is happening now is happening for my ultimate good.”
-(Try telling that to someone who’s in a domestic violence or other abusive situation.)
+(Try telling that to someone who’s experiencing domestic violence or in some other abusive situation.)